 The biodynamic approach uses organic composts that increase soil life through the development of microorganisms that furnish new elements to the vine.
 The air, just as the earth, is a system from which the plant nourishes itself.
 The biodynamic method considers fundamental not only the sunlight, but also the gravitational and magnetic strengths, those energies influence all living organisms, most importantly the development and life cycle of vegetables.
 In the struggle against vineyard diseases, the biodynamic method uses a preventive approach that equilibrates the entire ecosystem to strengthen the vine's natural defenses.

-This wine comes from the oldest vineyard of Podere San Cristoforo, a small plot containing vines of various origins that are over thirty years old.
+This wine comes from the oldest vineyard of Podere San Cristoforo, a small plot containing vines of various origins, some are at risk of disappear, that are over thirty years old.
 These are mainly Vermentino, a variety that thrives under the influence of the wind and the sea.
 This wine’s great appeal lies in its subtle mineral nuances that are a result of the positive interaction between the roots and the soil.

 Amaranth is a shade of red, similar to that of this wine, which takes its name from a scarlet plant that the Ancient Greeks called 'amarantos' ('which doesn't fade').
 It therefore represented all those genuine, sacred and timeless qualities that still permeate our land and our vines.